 Our bed bug K9 inspection is quick, easy to schedule, and low-cost.
 We offer K-9 bed bug inspections for as little at $190 with a minimal surcharge for inspections in San Francisco and Marin County.

 Click here for a University of Florida canine study showing K9 efficacy in bed bug searches.

-Megan, a Beagle.
-Weighs only 18 pounds.
-She is our premier bed bug sniffing dog.
+Becca, a Beagle, weighs only 18 pounds and can easily sniff under most beds.
+She is a premier bed bug detection dog.
 She was trained at Ironheart High Performance Working Dogs, LLC in Shawnee Kansas.
 Ironheart is one of only two K-9 detector training centers in the United States, nationally accredited by The National Entomology Scent Detection Canine Association (NESDCA).

 According to Matt Skogen, the owner and director of training for Ironheart, training such dogs is one of the most difficult detector dogs to train.
 It requires a long period of daily training, but Ironheart’s positive training methods, coupled with many years of experience, have produced excellent results for K-9s placed across the nation and also internationally.

 Meet Joyce, Becca’s Chauffer!

 Joyce has 20+ years of experience in pest control inspection.
 She and Becca make a dynamic and top rated team for your K9 Scent Detecting Bed Bug Inspection.
 With Joyce’s knowledge, she can guide her clients every step of the way.